 - consulting on future milestones for energy efficiency in social housing

 - introducing minimum standards for energy efficiency in private rented housing

 - consulting on proposals to support homeowners to improve the energy efficiency of their homes

-- delivering the Energy Efficient Scotland programme to improve energy efficiency across Scotland and support all buildings to achieve a good energy efficiency rating over the next 15 to 20 years
+- delivering the Heat in Buildings programme to improve energy efficiency across Scotland and support all buildings to achieve a good energy efficiency rating over the next 11 years

 - committed to supporting the ambition of a public energy company offering retail energy supply by the end of this current Parliament (March 2021)